The Woman In The Wall: Is A Good Thriller?

-These notorious laundries operated between the 18th and 20th centuries in Ireland.
-The Britannica website notes that the History of Magdalene Laundries is controversial.
+These notorious laundries operated in Ireland between the 18th and 20th centuries.
+And there are far too many controversies around it.
+The Britannica website notes that the History of Magdalene Laundries is contentious.

-Now, that we have got some kind of backdrop about these so-called laundries, let us get back to this show from the United Kingdom.
+Now that we have some background on these so-called laundries, let us get back to this show from the United Kingdom.

 When Lorna Brady (Ruth Wilson), a survivor of one of Ireland’s Magdalene Laundries, wakes to find a corpse in her house, she has no idea who the dead woman is or if she’s responsible for the apparent murder.
 She doubts herself because she has long suffered from extreme bouts of sleepwalking.